Are Barn Doors Soundproof? (Here’s How To Do It)

 Just remember to get your measuring tape and get the right dimensions before purchasing!

-Keep in mind that your sliding barn doors should be at least 2 to 3 inches wider than the door opening itself and approximately an inch taller at the top area.
+Remember that your sliding barn doors should be 2 to 3 inches wider than the door opening.
+They should also be about an inch taller at the top.

 Utilize Quality Hardware

-Like any other home project, using high-quality hardware will have a tremendous effect on the performance of your sliding barn doors.
+Like any home project, using good hardware will greatly improve how your sliding barn doors work.

-You can expect to spend a bit more money when using quality and sturdy hardware, but you’ll also be assured that everything is secure.
+You may spend a little more on quality hardware, but you can be sure everything is secure.

 If you go with lower-quality hardware, the barn doors will eventually develop space between the wall and make the sound pass through.